 - Then exhale with short burst (as if blowing out a candle).
 This activates your diaphragm, like priming the engine.

-- Finish with a long, slow exhale to empty your lungs — breathlessness comes from not expelling enough carbon dioxide.
+- Finish with a long, slow exhale to empty your lungs.
+Heavy or labored breathing from exercise occurs because you’re not expelling enough carbon dioxide.

 Also, try synchronizing your breathing with your body movements.
 Exhaling on any intense or impactful movement will help balance your energy exertion; just like boxers will exhale with a punch, and bodybuilders will exhale when they lift weights.